ASE A3 Manual Drive Train and Axles

 Answer B is wrong.
 A faulty output shaft bearing makes a grinding or growling noise toward the back of the transmission.

 Answer D is wrong.
 A faulty pilot bearing is loudest when the clutch pedal is completely depressed, and the clutch is fully disengaged.
-The input shaft has slowed while the crankshaft is still spinning at engine speed.
+The input shaft has slowed while the crankshaft still spins at engine speed.

 12. Which of the following are placed at the ends of the transmission shafts and require a slight preload?